wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.4.3 =
+= 3.4.4 =
-Page/Post conversion action issue fixed.
+Improved support for Google Analytics and some helper functions.
 3.4 series includes **Menu Testing**, new conversion actions, and several improvements that make the creation and management of experiments much easier.